Flying with chronic low back pain? There are steps you can take both before and during your flight to better manage your back pain.

 - One forum member talked about how he brings a neck pillow on board to help with his neck pain.

 - Back braces, tube-shaped pillows with microfibers inside and other materials providing support are common companions of passengers with back pain and can be purchased inexpensively at many stores.

-Airplane rides can be a bit tight and uncomfortable at times, especially if you’re not in a luxury class.
+Airplane rides can be a bit tight and uncomfortable at times, especially if you’re not in 1st or business class.

 - If your legs are not positioned at a right angle when you sit in an airplane seat, ask for something (pillows, blankets) to prop up your feet and keep your knees at a right angle.
 Doing so keeps stress off the lower back.